-Are you selling slots on your roadmap?
+Are you selling the future?

 One of the problems B2B software companies struggle with is the proper application of a product roadmap.
 Sales teams want to know what’s coming up in future releases, so they can appeal to customer problems the product will solve in future releases.
-This form of “selling the future” carries the risk of enticing the customer with a feature that never arrives, or arrives later than expected.
+This form of “selling the future” or “selling ahead” carries the risk of enticing the customer with a feature that never arrives, or arrives later than expected.
 Both of these negative outcomes can naturally cause problems for the company after the deal is signed.

-False promises are common.
+Confusion is common.
 Product management presents a roadmap showing features along an estimated timeline, but this looks suspiciously like a schedule of commitments without proper context.
 And any account manager who shows the roadmap in document format is at risk of presenting it without context.

 If your company is in position that it has to sell features it doesn’t have to stay viable, you are taking a huge gamble that you’ll be able to deliver………Failure to have a strategy for dealing with estimates when they are wrong is bad management.
 Having a well groomed backlog, keeping teams together over time, aligning teams with business units or products, holding teams accountable for establishing a stable velocity, will all help make estimates more accurate over time.
 Nothing is going to help if we can’t deal with the reality of an oversubscribed product delivery team.